foundata/guidelines/containerfile-style-guide.md

 - `org.opencontainers.image.created` as an RFC 3339 timestamp when the build system supplies a controlled value.

+**You MUST NOT:**

+- Put credentials, internal infrastructure names or personal data in labels.
+- Claim a source revision, version or creation time that the release pipeline did not verify.
+- Use a changing build timestamp when a reproducible build is required; derive it from controlled source metadata instead.
+- Invent project-specific labels when a standard OCI annotation has the required meaning.

 Pass revision, version and creation time from trusted release automation:

 ```dockerfile